About Golden Vet Physio

 Complementary Care: Physiotherapy supports medical or surgical treatment plans, helping with faster recovery and better long-term outcomes.

-Scope of Practice: They do not diagnose medical conditions but assess movement and function to provide therapeutic interventions.
+Scope of Practice: Physio's do not diagnose medical conditions but assess movement and function to provide therapeutic interventions.

 Referral Benefits: Referring to a physiotherapist can: